-Invisible braces like Dr Smile and Invisalign require regular check-ins with a dental professional.
-Invisalign check-ins are done in person and remotely, whereas with Dr Smile all treatment is monitored entirely remotely via an app (although there are a few physical locations available for your initial appointment).
+Invisible braces like Dr Smile and Invisalign require regular check-ins with a dental l professional.
+You can have Invisalign check-ins in person and remotely, whereas with Dr Smile an app monitors all treatment remotely (although there are a few physical locations available for your initial appointment).

 We will compare the two more thoroughly later on in this article.

 If you would like to see how you would look after invisible braces treatment, you can use Invisalign’s free Smile View tool.
 Just upload a photo of yourself and get your smile preview back in minutes.